-Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management are typically energy retailers to meet mandatory energy savings reporting obligations using a NABERS benchmarking method. air conditioning plant and placed smart metering in.
+Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management created for projects and initiatives that reduce energy consumption.
+One ESC represents 1 tonne/CO2 and has a dollar value which can be traded in an open market.
+Buyers are typically energy retailers to meet mandatory energy savings reporting obligations using a NABERS benchmarking method.
+Stockland Glendale, Stockland Jesmond, Stockland Nowra, and three Stockland office buildings in Sydney have accrued ESCs in the most recent reporting period. traded over 20,000 ESC's and realised \$421,000 of income.
+At our Green Hills shopping centre, we have upgraded lights to LEDs, replaced all the air conditioning plant and placed smart metering in.
 The cumulative savings are more than 50% and Stockland receives an annual contribution through ESCs in recognition of these savings.